-All measurements were carried out with the BIPM M_one mass comparator (Mettler Toledo), equipped with a six-place mass exchanger.
+All measurements were carried out with the BIPM M\one mass comparator (Mettler Toledo), equipped with a six-place mass exchanger.
 In March 2016 a complete study on the influence of the mass handler position was carried out.
-Its contribution was not significant, the uncertainty due to the eccentric loading has been estimated as 0.8 μ g.
+Its contribution was not significant, the uncertainty due to the eccentric loading has been estimated as 0.8 $\mu$ g.
 This study was repeated in December 2016, with the same result.

 Typically at the BIPM, only platinum-iridium and stainless steel standards are involved in comparisons.
-The sensitivity for the M_one mass comparator is checked during each comparison and the nonlinearity is checked using a sensitivity weight of 95 mg.
+The sensitivity for the M\one mass comparator is checked during each comparison and the nonlinearity is checked using a sensitivity weight of 95 mg.
 The latter corresponds approximatively to the air buoyancy correction to be applied to 1 kg standards made of stainless steel when compared to 1 kg standards made of platinum-iridium.
-For the present work the nonlinearity has been checked using a sum of weights of 460 mg which corresponds approximatively to the air buoyancy correction to be applied to 1 kg standards made of silicon when compared to 1 kg standards made of platinum-iridium.
-The uncertainty associated with the error of nonlinearity for calibrations in air of a silicon sphere has been estimated as $0.9 \, \mu g$.
+For the present work the nonlinearity has been checked using a sum of weights of 460 mg which corresponds approximatively to the air buoyancy correction to 1 kg standards made of silicon when compared to 1 kg standards made of a silicon when compared to 1 kg standards made of a silicon when compared to 1 kg standards made of silicon when compared to 1 kg standards made of a silicon sphere has been estimated as $0.9 \mu g$ .